NibiruChain/tokenomics/blog-matrix.md

 There are several revenue streams for providing liquidity as an Insurance Agent:
 1. **Transaction fees**: In proportion to their position size, IAs receive a cut of the transaction fees when stablecoins are minted and burned.
 2. **Staking**: IAs can stake their liquidity positions to receive governance tokens.
 3. **Reserve pool investments:** Stable seekers bring collateral to the Matrix protocol and this will often result in an under-utilization of the assets.
-In similar fashion to how the surplus from [Curve pools](https://resources.curve.fi/base-features/understanding-curve) are used on lending protocols like Compound and Aave or other yield aggregation protocols, **Matrix will automatically transfer some its extra reserves into trading strategies** on platforms like Umee and Axelar.
-IAs earn interest from this.
+In similar fashion to how the surplus from Curve pools are used on yield aggregation protocols or lending protocols like Compound and Aave, **Matrix will automatically invest some its extra reserves** on platforms like Umee and Osmosis.
+IAs earn interest from this too.

-For example, suppose the protocol owns 15 OSMO (collateral), of which 10 comes from stable seekers and 5 comes from liquidity providers.
+Suppose the protocol owns 15 OSMO (collateral), of which 10 comes from stable seekers and 5 comes from liquidity providers.
 Insurance Agents can earn interest from all of this.
 This interest depends on what proportion of the protocol funds are invested in strategies and what proportion of the liquidity is supplied by other IAs.

 To be clear, IAs are in competition with each other.
 The less liquidity there is coming from IAs in the protocol, the more a single agent earns from each revenue stream: transaction fees, staking governance tokens, and investment yields.

-An IA providing OSMO/ATOM liquidity for the NEO stablecoin would receive sanOSMO, a tokens that quantify the rewards.
-By issuing sanOSMO, IAs can earn interest and rewards through the token's underlying Osmosis exchange rate, which increases as (1) transaction fees collect for the pool and (2) as interest is collected from lent collateral.
+An IA providing OSMO liquidity for the NEO stablecoin receives sNEO, a tokens that quantify the rewards. sNEO represents the "share" of pool for which the IA provides liquidity.
+When issued sNEO, IAs can interest/rewards through the token's underlying exchange rate, which increases as (1) transaction fees collect for the pool and (2) as interest is collected from collateral being lent.

 **Risks for Insurance Agents**: The risk for an Insurance Agent is incurring slippage when the protocol is under-collateralized, i.e. not being able to reclaim assets with the same value they put in.